PauloTIgit/paulodevelop.com/README.md

 ## Tasks

  - manuMobile: Adicionar a funcionalidade do menu para dispositivos moveis.
- - ThemeMode: Adicionar a funcionalidade do botão darkMode para trocar o layout do projeto.
  - ServiceMail: Adicionar a funcionalidade de enviar emails atraves do phpmailer.

 ## Contato